TykTechnologies/tyk-operator/docs/getting-started.md

 When you publish an API to the Portal, Tyk actually publishes a way for developers to enrol in a policy, not into the API directly.
 Therefore, we must also apply a SecurityPolicy CRD before proceeding with the publishing.

-For this we can use the following command:
+For doing that, we can use the following command:

 ```bash
 cat <<EOF | kubectl apply -f -